SummaryStudents learn about weight by building a spring scale from a slinky and observing how it responds to objects with different masses.

 - 25 cm of string

-- A few books or another heavy object to hold one ruler down on a table or desk
+- a few books or another heavy object to hold 1 ruler down on a table or desk

-- 6 small objects with identical weights (i.e., pennies, marbles)
+- 6 small objects with identical weights, such as pennies, quarters or marbles

 The force of gravity acts upon all matter, everywhere.
 However, gravity pulls more strongly on an object that has more mass than on an object with less mass.
 We call the force of gravity acting upon mass, weight.
 Weight is a comparison of how strongly gravity pulls on one object or another.
 For example, when we say that something weighs 2 pounds or 2 kilograms, it means that gravity is pulling on that object two times as strongly as it does on something that ways 1 pound or 1 kilogram.
 "Pound" and "kilogram" are just the unit names we give to certain amounts of gravitational pull.
 Measuring weight, then, is simply a matter of comparing the pull of gravity on different objects.